dbokhan/Help/Books/From GSM to LTE/quezzes.md

 **10. Which tasks are performed by the RISC processor and which tasks are performed by the DSP in a mobile device?**

 The RISC processor is responsible for the following tasks:

-● handling of information that is received via the different signaling channels (BCCH,  PCH, AGCH, PCH and so on);
+● handling of information that is received via the different signaling channels (BCCH,  PCH, AGCH, PCH and so on)

-● call establishment (DTAP);
+● call establishment (DTAP)

+● GPRS management and GPRS data flow

+● parts of the transmission chain, like channel coder, interleaver and cipherer (dedicated  hardware component in some designs)

+● mobility management (network search, cell reselection, location update, handover,  timing advance, etc.)

+● connections via external interfaces like Bluetooth, infrared and Universal Serial  Bus (USB)

+● user interface (keypad, display, graphical user interface)

+The DSP is another important component of a GSM chipset.
+Its main task is the  decoding of the incoming signal and FR, EFR, HR or AMR speech compression.
+In  GSM, signal decoding starts with the analysis of the training sequence of a burst.
+As the DSP is aware of the composition of the training sequence of a frame, the DSP can calculate a filter that is then used to decode the data part of the  burst.
+This increases the probability that the data can be correctly reconstructed.

+**11. How is data stored on the SIM card?